martongreber/kudu/examples/learning/README.md

                 * first 3 are the master traces
                 * last 3 are the tserver traces
 5. Iterate on the Python example
+    * The notebook uses the Python example, this is beeing executed in the notebook.
     * Feel free to implement own experiments, or just strip down the Python example to observer specific events e.g.: table creation, row insertion ...
 Don't forget to adjust the log level accordingly:
         ```
         --master-flags "--v 2" \